 Dhiyo Yo Nah Prachodayath.”

-The meaning of the Gayatri mantra
+What is the meaning of the Gayatri mantra?

 We contemplate the glory of light illuminating the three worlds: gross, subtle and causal.
 I am that vivifying power, love, radiant illumination and divine grace of universal intelligence.
 We pray for the Divine Light to illuminate our minds.